cosyplaid/Unity_MatrixSolution/README.md

 ### Results

-When process is done, it will create `offset.json` file in Output storage.
+When the process is done, it will create `offset.json` file in the Output storage.